 Truth to be told, the measure of any government should be the real improvements made in the delivery of public services and benefits to the people and the country.
 It is not only about the frequency and effectiveness of various channels of communications, but more importantly, the content of the message.

 Manifesto literacy can truly be achieved once we have witnessed the outcome of what has been said.

 Looking forward, manifesto literacy can be learned and nurtured.
 All Malaysians have a role to play in conveying factual information to the people around us.
 Let us participate fully in the community, and build bridges not walls.

-Dayang Shuzaidah is a Research Manager at EMIR Research, a think tank focused on data-driven policy research, centred around principles of Engagement, Moderation, Innovation and Rigour.
+Dayang Shuzaidah Abduludin is Research Analyst at EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.